 See below for dates for the current season.

 How the timetrial handicap system works

 The handicap system tries to ensure that everyone finishes at 8pm.
 The winner is the first person to finish.
 The first time you run the timetrial your time becomes your handicap time.
 Next month you will start that length of time before 8pm.
 If you fail to break your handicap, i.e. you arrive after 8pm, an allowance of 3 seconds will be added to your handicap time for the month after.
 As you accumulate successive timetrials without breaking your handicap, the allowance becomes steadily more generous; to be precise the allowance is 3 raised to the power of n seconds, where n is the number of successive timetrials since you last broke your handicap.
 There is a constraint on the allowance so it never exceeds the number of seconds by which you failed to break your handicap.
 When you break your handicap, 90% of the time by which you broke your handicap is deducted from your allowance for next month and n is reset to zero.
 After all the calculations above, start times are rounded down to the nearest 10 seconds, to help me cope with the start.
 Start times will be available on the night of the timetrial.
 It is your responsibility to note your start time and get to the start in good time.

-At the finish you should collect one of Andy Sully's numbered finishing washers and with any luck we will be able to match up finishing times with people after it is all over.
+At the finish you should collect one of Andy Sully's numbered, red finishing discs, record its number on the results list, and with any luck we will be able to match up finishing times with people after it is all over.